IV RANK AND PROBABILITY

 Thus stocks are less volatile than predicted!
 Therefore, the value of options contracts is nearly always high relative to what the actual stock move reflects.
 This overestimation is where options traders can take advantage and sell overpriced options to maximize profits and probability of success over the long-term.

-How can we use IV to our advantage in options trading?
+How can we use IV and thus IV Rank to our advantage in options trading?
 This is where IV Rank comes into play and how this is the most critical variable in options trading and its success over the long-term.
 IV Rank is a measure of current implied volatility against the historical implied volatility range (IV low - IV high) over a one-year period.
 Let's say the IV range is 30-60 over the past year, thus the lowest IV value is 30 and the highest IV value is 60.
 We need to compare the current IV value to this range to understand how the current IV ranks in relation to its historical IV range.
-If the current IV value is 45, then this would equate to an IV Rank of 50% since it falls in middle of this range.
+If the current IV value is 45, then this would equate to an IV Rank of 50 since it falls in middle of this range.

 IV Rank = (current IV - 52-week IV low)/(52-week IV high - 52-week IV low)

 IV Rank is used to determine when option pricing is relatively pricey or cheap compared to its historic implied volatility for a specific security.
 When IV Rank approaches a value of greater than 50 then option sellers can use this to their advantage to take in rich options premium with the expectation that this implied volatility will decrease.
-Any value above the 50 threshold is where the overestimation of actual volatility thrives and options sellers can take in rich premiums with the expectation that IV will fall thus the option itself will fall in value.
+High IV stocks with values above the 50 threshold is where the overestimation of actual volatility thrives and options sellers can take in rich premiums with the expectation that IV will fall thus the option itself will fall in value.
 This provides an opportunity to sell options with rich premiums and as IV falls, the option can expire worthless and/or the seller can buy-to-close to realize profits prior to expiration.

 Rich premiums can be paid out to option sellers with the expectation that volatility will revert to its mean.
 Allowing the option to decrease in value and expire worthless at expiration even if the underlying stock moves up, sideways or down without breaking through the strike price in a high probability manner.
 Selling options in these high IV Rank situations serve as a two-fold benefit since time premium is always evaporating and IV will likely revert to its mean and fall.
 Even if the stock moves up, down or trades sideways without breaking through the strike, the option will be profitable as time and IV fall.